astral-sh/uv/docs/reference/cli.md

 ## uv run

-Run a command or script (experimental).
+Run a command or script.

 Ensures that the command runs in a Python environment.